-We are pleased to invite you to invest in the Trilogy Monthly Income Trust (Trust).
+Trilogy Funds is pleased to invite you to invest in the Trilogy Monthly Income Trust.

 The Trust is a pooled mortgage investment offering access to the attractive returns available from investments in loans secured by registered first mortgages held over Australian property.
-The Trust finances a diverse range of property developments in the residential, commercial, industrial, and retail property sectors in Australia.
-Over more than 15 years, the Trust has enabled the successful completion of hundreds of projects.
+At present, the loans in the Trust are for the purposes of financing property development, construction and refinancing completed stock.
 The Trust aims to provide Investors a monthly distribution based on the net returns from the loans, cash, and any other investments held by the Trust.

-The Trust has experienced significant growth in funds under management which we believe demonstrates both the relevance of the Trust in the current market and the strong flow of lending opportunities available to us.
+The Trust has experienced significant growth in funds under management which Trilogy Funds believes demonstrates both the relevance of the Trust in the current market of low yielding returns and the strong flow of lending opportunities available to us.
 The increase in funds under management brings the dual benefit of greater liquidity to the Trust's portfolio and increased diversification of loans.

 I am pleased to report that since its inception in February 2007, the Trust has paid its Investors a distribution every month and honoured all withdrawal requests.
-The Trust's unit price is fixed and has remained at \$1.00 throughout its history.
+The Trust's unit price is fixed and therefore has remained at \$1.00 throughout its history.
 We are very proud of our track record managing the Trust and its performance.
-We consider that the returns we have delivered over that time have made the Trust competitive against its peers and demonstrated the value of our experience applied to guiding this Trust through a constantly changing economic environment.
+We consider that the returns we have delivered over that time have made us competitive against our peers and demonstrate the value of our experience applied to guiding this Trust through a constantly changing economic environment.
 Please note that past performance is not a reliable indicator of future performance.

-In considering the Trust for potential inclusion in your investment portfolio, we recommend that you read this Product Disclosure Statement (PDS) in full and the Trust's Target Market Determination.
-These documents, in combination with advice from a licensed adviser, are designed to help you understand and assess the potential risks and benefits involved in an investment in this Trust.
-There are two classes of units available for investment under this PDS, the Ordinary Unit and the Platform Unit.
-These units differ predominantly only in terms of the conditions around withdrawals.
-If you intend to invest via a platform operator, please speak to your adviser or platform operator about the availability of Platform Units.
+In considering the Trust for potential inclusion in your investment portfolio, we recommend that you read this Product Disclosure Statement in full.
+This, in combination with advice from a licensed adviser, is designed to help you understand and assess the potential risks and benefits involved in an investment in this Trust.

-Our Investor Relations team and product specialists are available during business hours to answer any questions you may have on free call 1800 230 099 (New Zealand callers +800 5510 1230) between 8:30am and 5:00pm (AEST) or via investorrelations@trilogyfunds.com.au
+We have an Investor Relations team and product specialists available during business hours to answer any questions you may have.
+You may reach them by free call to 1800 230 099 (New Zealand callers +800 5510 1230) between 8:30am and 5:00pm (AEST).
+Alternatively you can email info@trilogyfunds.com.au.

-Further information about the Trust is available on our website www.trilogyfunds.com.au, including current performance information and ASIC-mandated disclosures (i.e., RG 45) which aim to help you compare mortgage fund investments.
+You may also access further information about the Trust on our website www.trilogyfunds.com.au, including current performance information and ASIC-mandated disclosures (i.e., RG 45) which aim to help you compare mortgage fund investments.